Looking for an authentic Spanish tortilla recipe? This is tried and tested and truly the best Spanish omelet I’ve tried!

 - Peel the potatoes and rinse them under cold water.

-- Slice the potatoes into thin slices, I prefer about 1/2 centimeter (some prefer thicker)
+- Slice the potatoes into thin slices, I prefer about 1/2 centimeter (some prefer thicker).
+I use a mandolin to do this quickly and easily.

 - Pat the potato slices dry and put them into a large bowl, sprinkle with salt, and mix well.